-Fenton O'Creevy (1999) and Nicholson et al. (2000) investigate the behavior of financial market traders in simulated trading environments, using a sample of traders from various firms in the City of London.
+Fenton O'Creevy, Nicholson, Willman, and Soane (1999) investigate the behaviour of financial market traders in simulated trading environments, using a sample of traders from various firms in the City of London.
 They find that traders display systematic overconfidence in their ability to control their portfolio returns, a phenomenon recognized and studied by psychologists and known as "illusion of control."
 Furthermore, traders with higher illusion of control have systematically lower trading profits.

-In addition, economics traditionally defines rational behavior in a rather narrow way.
-Hence, principal-agent models focus exclusively on the monetary dimension of incentives.
-Nicholson et al. (2000) discuss how incentives for traders depend on other social and psychological influences, and explain how these influences can cause excessive risk-taking.
+In addition, Economics traditionally defines rational behaviour in a rather narrow way.
+Hence principal-agent models focus exclusively on the monetary dimension of incentives.
+Nicholson, Willman, O'Creevy and Soane (1999) discuss how incentives for traders depend on other social and psychological influences, and explain how these influences can cause excessive risk-taking.